The Beautiful Context and Verse Meaning Behind "Those Who Wait on The Lord"

 Photo credit: Crosscards.com

-Who Is the Author Writing to, and Why?
+Who Is Isaiah Writing to and Why?

 The book of Isaiah aims its message mainly at the people of Judah and Israel, but also includes nearby nations like Egypt, Moab and Assyria.
 His mission is to warn them of upcoming judgement by God for their rebellious behavior.
 These people have been following religious practices, but their hearts have been turned away.

 King Hezekiah had worked hard during his reign to clear out idol worship and restore a sense of purity in Judah.
 But the nation was being brought down by the evil practices of many of its citizens, and by the threats other nations posed.